feast-dev/feast/docs/concepts/glossary.md

 #### **Entity key**

 The combination of entities that uniquely identify a row.
-For example a feature table with the composite entity of \(customer, country\) might have an entity key of \(1001, 5\).
-They key is used during lookups of feature values and for deduplicating historical rows.
+For example, a feature table with the composite entity of \(customer, country\) might have an entity key of \(1001, 5\).
+The key is used during lookups of feature values and for deduplicating historical rows.

 #### Entity timestamp